After long hours, he finally looked up.

 Here is how he went about his correction.

+And Mr Vibler printed a copy of the Employee's Handbook.
 He furtively thumbed through APPENDIX 4C-05: MISHAP MITIGATION.
 Company policy transformed his error into a manageable liability.
 The Handbook illuminated the corporate ethics of what was right and and what was wrong, as easily understood as day and night.

 And Mr Vibler sobbed.
 Tears blurred his sight, obfuscating the text's from inanely bureaucratic to utterly unintelligible.
 Staging a diversion, he ruffled papers meaninglessly until he regained composure.
-Between his welled eyes and the bewept linoleum,
+Between his welled eyes and the bewept linoleum, Mr Vibler read through the consequences to be executed by the managerial staff with highly professional stoicism, sniffling only inaudibly.

 And Mr Vibler made a great mound of APPENDIX 4C-05 upon his desk.
 His puddled tears were behind him, and he was ready to comply with the Steward's Code.
 He completed form after form, populating all the fallow fields with admissions of guilt in green ink, signing a pointed thicket of signatures, completing every leaf of paper flawlessly.